imarc/handbook/backend.markdown

 except for places where the variable has no real meaning or a trivial meaning (e.g. for (`$i=0;` `$i<100;` `++$i`)).

+### Namespace Names

+Namespaces should be given a name describing the the project or segment of the project.
+Namespaces must be in upper camel case.

+	namespace MyLibraryName\Extensions;

 ### Class Names